 Ann had run track in high school, but got sick to death of “hamstering” around and around an artificial oval, as she put it, so she gave it up in college to become a biochemist (which pretty much makes the case for how tedious track was, if periodic tables were more spellbinding).

 The book really chimed with me, on a lot of levels.
-When I was younger I loved barefoot hill-running but had never heard of other people doing it, so I just assumed I was stupid.
-It started when I was a teenager; I hiked and jogged 80-odd miles (over about 3 days – I was never an ultra-runner) through the Lake District with a backpack, only to find that my (expensive) Vibram-soled boots had eaten into the side of my heel to produce an inch-wide pit that, after a couple of days in the mud and mire, turned black.
+When I was younger I loved barefoot hill-running but I’d never heard of other people doing it.
+As a teenager, I hiked and jogged 80-odd miles (over about 3 days – I was never an ultra-runner) through the Lake District with a backpack, only to find that my (expensive) Vibram-soled boots had eaten into the side of my heel to produce an inch-wide pit that, after a couple of days in the mud and mire, turned black.
 Cue me sitting on top of Scafell Pike scraping out the gunk with a bit of rock while my boyfriend vomited.
 It felt grim, especially when, once I’d cleared the wound, I bandaged my feet and put the boots back on.
 Convention bound me to several more days of memorable discomfort.
-It was only later, as a twenty-something hobbling around Wales, that I gained the confidence and autonomy to hurl the damn things and run on barefoot.
+It was only later, as a twenty-something hobbling around Wales, that I gained the confidence to hurl the damn things and run on barefoot.
 Cue a day of running and climbing on perfectly happy feet.
 (Ironically, we climbed Tryfan so fast, my new running buddy got dehydrated and threw up as enthusiastically as my last one.)

 This book makes me feel the same.